 King James Onlyism's Diabolical End Game

 It's easily verifiable that the King James Bible has errors and that the words of the 1611 Authorized Version have been amended over three centuries.
 Why do KJV-Only proponents such as James Knox persist in their deception that the King James Bible is divinely inspired and perfect?
-To arrive at the answer, it's necessary to understand the diabolical endgame of KJV-Onlyism and of Gail Riplinger, who is at the forefront of this most wicked deception.
+To arrive at the answer, it's necessary to understand the diabolical endgame of the Synagogue of Satan and of Gail Riplinger, and her mentor, James Sightler, who have been at the forefront of this most wicked deception.

 A central tenet of King James Onlyism is the strict prohibition of consulting Greek or Hebrew language resources.
 However, in the very first chapter of his book, A Testimony Founded Forever, James Sightler referenced the Jewish Talmud indirectly by citing the "Targums" (Aramaic translations or interpretations of the Hebrew OT) as authoritative sources of Bible interpretation.